jgers32/jgers32.github.io/index.md

 ## About Me

 I'm a first-year Electrical & Computer Engineering Ph.D. student at the [University of Michigan][U-Mich], advised by [Pei Zhang][Pei-Zhang].
 I am passionate about building embedded sensing systems to solve unique environmental and community issues.
-I also love to use IoT for various smart home projects, design and print various 3D odds & ends, upcycle old devices into PCB art, and build iOS apps using fun API's.
+I also love to use IoT for various smart home projects, design and print various 3D models, upcycle old devices into PCB art + wearables, and build iOS apps using fun API's.
 I currently serve as the 'Labz' Department Editor for the student-led [ACM XRDS Magazine][ACM-XRDS] (email me if you are interested in having your research highlighted!).

 Previously, I got my B.Sc. in both Computer Science and Applied Math at [Baldwin Wallace University][B-W] where I was a member of the [Mobile & IoT for Planet and Society (MOPS) Research Group](images/research/mops-archive.pdf) under my advisor, [Brian Krupp][Brian-Krupp]. (bonus: he created [Ducky Weather][ducky], a simple yet elegant weather app that doesn't sell your location data ☺ )